FedericoPonzi/genereto/docs/content/index.md

 ## Features

 With Genereto, you can:
-* Generate a simple static website with a single page or multiple pages
+* Generate a simple static website with a single or multiple pages.
-* Generate a blog with articles
+* Generate a blog with articles.
-* Generate a tumblr style website
+* Generate a tumblr style website.
-* Generate a simple static website along with a blog
+* Generate a simple static website along with a blog - like this website.

-You should use genereto if you want:
+You should use Genereto if you want:
 * A complete and easy way to create a static website
 * Metadata stored along with the website content written in Markdown
 * A super simple templating system